openscope/openscope/documentation/index.md

 Although the tutorial gives a large amount of information, if you find remembering the commands too complicated, here's a reference.
 Remember that you can type out multiple commands in one go; for example:
-`BAW231 fh090 d 30 sp 180` will work as well as all three commands run separately.
-Additionally, some have "shortKeys", where you can skip the space that is normally included, like in `BAW231 fh090` (heading).
+`BAW231 fh 090 d 30 sp 180` will work as well as all three commands run separately.
+Some commands have "alises" that are shorter to type.
+An example of that would be the `takeoff` command which has an alias `to`.

 ### Taxi
 _Aliases -_ `taxi` / `wait` / `w`